 The IRS has ten years to collect your delinquent taxes starting when the tax is assessed.
 Once the statute of limitations expires, for the most part, this is the end to your tax problems.
 It is important to note filing an offer in compromise, bankruptcy, innocent spouse request, or appeals will stop the running of the statute of limitations.

 If you are thinking of waiting out the IRS, you might want to reconsider.
-The IRS becomes increasingly more aggressive the closer your debt gets to its expiration date.
+The IRS becomes increasingly more aggressive the closer your delinquency gets to its expiration date.
 You should consider a professional resolution group to contact the IRS and monitor the “status” of your debt.